yuxuanxc/tp/docs/UserGuide.md

 Selects an itinerary to be shown, from the current list of itineraries.

-Format: `show-itinerary INDEX`
+Format: `select-itinerary INDEX`

 * Selects the itinerary at the specified `INDEX`.
 * The index refers to the index number shown in the displayed itinerary list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `select-itinerary 3` shows the 3rd itinerary in the list of itineraries.
+* `select-itinerary 3` selects the 3rd itinerary in the list of itineraries.

 #### 3.4.7 Clearing all itineraries : `clear-itinerary`